cmpsc-481-s22-m1/CASTanet/README.md

 ## Installing CASTanet

-**1. Clone the CASTanet repository onto your machine**
+### Clone the CASTanet repository onto your machine

-In the appropriate directory, clone the repository with the `git clone` commnd and a following web URL or SSH key.
+In the appropriate directory, clone the repository with the `git clone` command and a following web URL or SSH key.

 With HTTPS: